 Our world was turned upside-down again on Halloween of 2016.
 Once again, while playing basketball at the JCC, I suddenly dropped to the floor.
 I was in cardiac arrest this time.
 I had some incredible people looking out for me that day.
 My son, Logan, was right by my side and began administering chest compressions.
 Robert Reed, a Plano ISD coach, also performed CPR.
 Shawn Echols, now a Dallas firefighter, joined in and they administered shocks from an AED (automated external defibrillator) before EMS arrived.
 These heroes saved my life.

 After undergoing surgery I was fitted with an internal defibrillator to keep my heart beating properly.
 I promise you, if I had not cared for my body in the 15 years between my two heart incidents, I would not be here telling this story today.

 I am now embarking on my next challenge: My Hike of a Lifetime.

-I will train over the next year (August 2019 – August 2020) to make the 11 mile hike from Aspen to Crested Butte.
-By car, Crested Butte and Aspen are 100 miles apart.
-But on foot, the two mountain towns are just 11 miles from one another.
-The hike from Aspen to Crested Butte takes hikers over the 12,500-foot West Maroon Pass and is one of the most iconic and popular routes in the area.
+I will train over the next 5 months (October 2019 – February 2020) to make the 10 mile hike through Aravaipa Canyon Wilderness, near Winkelman, Arizona on February 29th, 2020.
 I plan to document this journey through my social media (@mitchmeyers77) and ask that you join me in supporting a cause near and dear to my heart.